smu-cs-3353/21s-pa03-christophera/README.md

 * [Social and Information Network Analysis Course Slide Deck 14](http://snap.stanford.edu/class/cs224w-2010/slides/14-communities_annot.pdf)

 ## Requirements
+Input file containing the data for the graph to be worked on, in the format demonstrated below in the example network input.

-This project requires two arguments to run:
+This project also requires two arguments to run:
   1. input file name
   2. output file Name

 ## Output
-Outputs the communities detected into a separate file.
+Outputs the communities detected into a separate file specified by the secound arguments given to the program.
 Each community should have a heading `Community X` followed by a list of nodes that are part of that community each on a separate line.

 You can use the [NetworkX](https://networkx.org/), a Python network analysis library to generate graphs to use for testing.
 Take a look at the Graph Generator functionality here The library also has 4 social network graphs already included.
 You'll just need to write them out to a file in the format below so your program can read them.